| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 risk at very low levels of radon exposure.

-Extrapolation from higher to lower radon exposures is also influenced by the
+Extrapolation from higher to lower radon exposures is also influenced by the inverse dose-rate effect, an increasing effect of a given total exposure as

 the rate of exposure is decreased, as demonstrated by experiments in vivo and